Chart Color Schemes

 Cowra is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Cowra's dwelling structures, as per the latest Census, consisted of 90.0% houses and 10.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-Comparatively, Non-Metro NSW had 92.0% houses and 8.0% other dwellings.
-Home ownership in Cowra stood at 42.8%, with mortgaged dwellings at 26.4% and rented ones at 30.8%.
-The median monthly mortgage repayment was $1,213, higher than Non-Metro NSW's average of $1,200.
-Median weekly rent in Cowra was $230, compared to Non-Metro NSW's $220.
-Nationally, Cowra's mortgage repayments were significantly lower at $1,863 and rents substantially below the national figure of $375.
+Cowra's dwelling structures, as per the latest Census, consisted of 90.0% houses and 10.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 92.0% houses and 8.0% other dwellings.
+Home ownership in Cowra stood at 42.8%, similar to Non-Metro NSW, with mortgaged dwellings at 26.4% and rented ones at 30.8%.
+The median monthly mortgage repayment was $1,213, exceeding the Non-Metro NSW average of $1,200.
+Median weekly rent in Cowra was $230, higher than Non-Metro NSW's $220.
+Nationally, Cowra's mortgage repayments were lower at $1,213 compared to Australia's $1,863, and rents were substantially lower at $230 against the national figure of $375.

 Frequently Asked Questions - Housing